gabriel-github/gabriel-github/README.md

 ### Talking about Personal Stuffs

-- 👩🏻‍💻 I'm currently learning on something cool how React Native, NodeJS, Elixir.
+- 👩🏻‍💻 I'm currently learning on something cool how React Native, NodeJS.

 - 💬 Ask me about ReactJS, I am happy to help;